Edit Content

 5. Use WordPress Antispam Plugins

 These often work independently from your forms, protecting your website from spam comments and contact form submissions. (typically your comments and contact forms).
 They compare submissions to blocklists of words, names, and email addresses, while some antispam plugins likewise let you add a CAPTCHA or other antispam method to your contact form.
-So before you start utilizing any of these plugins, it is a good idea to go through their instructions and details.
+So, before you start utilising any of these plugins, it is a good idea to go through their instructions and details.

 6. Block Copy and Paste In Your Forms